coderhacker/VehicleSelection/README.md

 *   Disabled states are visually and programmatically applied to controls when they are not interactive.
 *   The ShadCN UI components used are generally designed with accessibility in mind.

-This guide should help developers understand the structure and functionality of the AutoSpec application.
+This guide should help developers understand the structure and functionality of the Vehicle Selection application.